amh22/amh22/README.md

 - 👋 Hi, I’m Drew.
-- I'm a Full Stack / Frontend Engineer with a strong product focus, and a passion for exploring and learning emerging technologies.
-Experienced in designing complex web apps.
-Proactive, works closely with Design and Product to collaboratively implement vision via wireframing and rapid prototyping.
-Practical experience in scoping, and implementing solutions to novel and nuanced UI and UX challenges.
+- I'm a Full Stack / Frontend Focused Engineer with an interest in UI design and blockchain technology.
+I have experience with product design of complex web apps, from scoping to implementation of solutions to novel and nuanced UI and UX challenges.
+I work closely with Design and Product to implement vision via wireframing and rapid prototyping.
+I have an innate drive for continuous learning and I am currently learning Solidity.

 - 👀 I have a deep interest in blockchain and AI technology.
-Areas of particular interest are on-chain identity and verifiable credentials, NFT utility, decentralised storage networks, funding of public goods, and the intersection of blockchain and AI.
+I'm actively involved in web3 as both a community member, and a builder.
+Areas of particular interest are DeFi, on-chain identity and verifiable credentials, NFT utility, decentralised storage networks, funding of public goods, and the intersection of blockchain and AI.

-- 🌱 I’m currently learning how to store data on the Arweave permaweb using Bundlr and also the Lit protocol for encrypting and decrypting files.
-I'm also working on an IRL web3 education platform that aims to empower participation in web3 by creating social context for members by connecting them both IRL and on-chain.
-To do so I am learning how to incorporate verifiable credentials and the Lens protocol to created a trusted community social graph.

 - 💞️ I’m looking to collaborate on web3 and/or AI projects in the areas of interest mentioned above.

+- 👀 I have recently worked as a senior frontend engineer with ANZ (The Australian and New Zealand Banking Group) Digital Asset Services team on a web app that provides institutional clients with real world asset tokenisation, portfolio, and marketplace services for transacting tokenised assets across blockchain networks.
+For more information on the projects I have worked on please see: https://www.linkedin.com/in/andrew-henry1/

+- 👀 I have also recently built a dApp for BricktOrigins by Abnormal Studios - a collection of 5 individual NFTs on the Ethereum blockchain celebrating the history, community, and future of Abnormal Studios.
+For more details: https://www.gramercystudios.com/work/bricktorigins/

-- 📫 I can be reached via email at andrew@gramercystudios.com or Twitter @drewzmh
+- 📫 I can be reached via email at andrew@gramercystudios.com, on X/Twitter @drewzmh, or via LinkedIn (please see link above).

-- 👀 Some commercial projects I have worked on can be found at https://www.gramercystudios.com/work/

 <!---
 amh22/amh22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.